Incense In The Wind

 Coloured incense sticks

 What is perfume?
 For most people the general understand of perfume is that it is a liquid scent, though we have perfumed candles, perfumed talcum powder, and perfumed incense, none of which are liquid.
 So the sense in which something, such as incense, has been "perfumed", is that a liquid scent has been used in the manufacture of the product.
 That liquid scent may be a pure and natural essential oil or a synthetic chemical formulation.
 Sometimes it a blend of both.
-And if a pure essential oil has been used, it will generally be diluted by a product such as DEP.
+And if a pure essential oil has been used, it will generally be diluted by a carrier such as almond oil, and/or a plasticiser or fixative such as DEP added to strengthen and hold the fragrance.
+There are a number of other fixatives, such as halmaddi, benzoin, and vanilla; however, DEP is the most common.
 Many incenses presented or named as "masala" will contain some form or forms of liquid scent (or perfume).
 So even a masala or masala style incense is generally perfumed.

 For me if there is a sharp volatility on the stick, then the stick has been perfumed.
-I question the notion that 1% of sandalwood essential oil in a solution of Diethyl phthalate (DEP) is more natural, pure, or beautiful than 100% of Sandela or Dersantol, as both are primarily chemical, and both smell attractive.
+I question the notion that sandalwood essential oil in a solution of Diethyl phthalate (DEP) is any more natural, pure, or beautiful than a synthetic sandalwood oil such as Sandela or Dersantol, as both are primarily chemical, and both smell attractive.
 However, the more essential oil, and the less DEP in a stick, the more attractive and natural it becomes.

 If I describe an incense as perfumed then I am saying that the liquid scent qualities of the incense are prominent in some manner.
 I'm not making a value judgement in the term perfumed - indeed, one of my favourite scents is Chanel No. 5, which is a mostly synthetic perfume - I am merely making an observation that the scent behaves in a manner resembling a liquid perfume.